nelson123-lab/Swiftlex/Text Summarization/Readme.md

 Preprocessing: Preprocess the dataset by tokenizing the texts, removing unnecessary elements (e.g., HTML tags, special characters), and converting the texts into a format suitable for model training.
 You can use libraries like NLTK or spaCy for tokenization and preprocessing tasks.

-Model Selection: Choose a pre-trained LLM suitable for text summarization tasks.
+qModel Selection: Choose a pre-trained LLM suitable for text summarization tasks.
 Transformers models like BART, T5, or Pegasus are often used for this purpose due to their encoder-decoder architectures.

 Fine-tuning: Fine-tune the selected LLM using the preprocessed dataset.
 This step involves training the model on the source texts and teaching it to generate accurate summaries.
 The fine-tuning process typically requires a powerful GPU and can take a significant amount of time.